MileHacker Logo

 • Immediately report the loss or theft of your passport or other important documents to the local police.
 Obtain a police report.

-• Contact your country's embassy or consulate in Bridgetown (or the nearest one that covers Barbados) for assistance in replacing your documents.
+• Get in touch with your nation's''s foreign office in Bridgetown (or the nearest one that covers Barbados) for assistance in replacing your documents.

 • They will guide you through the steps for replacement.